Pypy233/ALU/README.md

 # ALU
 Realize ALU structure.
-Try your best to finish the ALU and pass all the junit test, good luck to all students of Software Engineering in NJU.
+Try your best to finish the ALU and pass all the junit test.
+Good luck to all students of Software Engineering in NJU.